Geordie Shore: Hot Single Summer

-The twenty-second season of Geordie Shore, a British television show based in Newcastle upon Tyne, began airing on 5 October 2021.
+The twenty-second series of Geordie Shore, a British television show based in Newcastle upon Tyne, began airing on 5 October 2021.
 The announcement of this series replaced the show's tenth anniversary reunion series that was due to be set in Colombia, but was delayed in November 2020, and again in January 2021, before being postponed entirely due to travel restrictions thanks to the COVID-19 pandemic and continued UK restrictions.
 Before filming began in June 2021, the cast had to be quarantined for ten days.
-This season features a dating show format, where the current cast were joined by a number of new single cast members and sent on dates with them, with an added twist of eliminations for those who fail to make romantic connections.
-It also includes the return of Marty McKenna, who made his last appearance in the fifteenth season.
+This series features a dating show format, where the current cast were joined by a number of new single cast members and sent on dates with them, with an added twist of eliminations for those who fail to make romantic connections.
+It also includes the return of Marty McKenna, who made his last appearance in the fifteenth series.